 - Introduction: First principles construction of the Riemann integral; Riemann integrable functions; the role of the Fundamental Theorem of Calculus; the Dirichlet function. - Lebesgue Measure: Measure in the line and plane; abstract measure spaces and the Caratheodory criterion; properties of Lebesgue measure; construction of non-measurable sets. - Measurable functions: Measurable functions on R; simple functions; algebraic operations on measurable functions; equivalent functions. - The Lebesgue integral: Definition and basic properties on bounded sets; the Monotone Convergence Theorem; Fatou's Lemma; the Dominated Convergence Theorem; integration over sets of infinite measure; comparative analysis of Riemann and Lebesgue integrals; generalisation of the Fundamental Theorem of Calculus. - Applications to probability theory: Probability spaces as measure spaces; random variables as measurable functions; expectation as Lebesgue integral with respect to a probability measure.

 • Coursework: 40%

-0 One In-Course test 20%
+One In-Course test 20%

-0 One written assignment 20%
+One written assignment 20%

 • Final Exam 60%

-0 One three-hour theory paper

 MATH6626 ELEMENTS OF FUNCTIONAL ANALYSIS

 MATH6621 General Topology